Jobaer-Islam/Computer_Graphics_Project/README.md

 the simulation, allowing them to observe and influence various aspects of the urban environment, such as traffic flow and also day or night transistion.

-This project has been co-created with Nishat Afla (https://github.com/NishatAfla)